-WebEx meetings require a computer with Internet access and a separate phone line.
+WebEx meetings require a computer with Internet access.
 By logging into the meeting via the Internet, you will be able to see the presenter’s computer screen.
 By calling into the conference phone number, you will be able to hear the presenter and other participants.

 **The first time you use WebEx, please allow yourself approx. 5 min to login and get setup as your computer will need time to automatically download the free Webex plug-in that will allow you to join the meeting.